CLAUDE.md that actually blocks.

 Agent-authored guards

 Runs as an MCP server.
-The agent can register new rules mid-session ("never touch /etc", "always run tests first") and Arai enforces them on the next tool call.
+The agent can register new rules mid-session ("never touch /etc", "always run tests first") and Arai enforces them on the next tool call. arai_recent_decisions lets the agent self-check what it was just denied for — no more looping on the same refused action.
+MCP is also how Cursor and Windsurf integrate: same rule set, advisory only.

 Zero noise